cmszip/DATA601-Assignment2/README.md

 An important note: this project can be replicated, but not for the exact same dates, as this project pulled data on October 3, 2020 to receive a forecast from October 3, 2020 to October 10, 2020.
 Instead, if you wish to replicate this project, you can use [OpenWeather's One Call API](https://openweathermap.org/api/one-call-api) to pull forecasting data for the week ahead of when you run the code seen in the notebook.
 From there, you will need to alter the code used to clean the dataset from Carnegie Mellon University.
 That dataset is taken from [this csv].
 The alterations you should make are in the seventh code block of the [data acquisition and cleaning notebook], specifically within the "Pull and Clean Historical Data" section and beneath "# Remove dates outside forecast range".
 Modify the month(s) and days you wish to focus on or exclude.
 Once you've done this, you will be able to replicate this project for the time you wish to conduct it.

-Below is information on each dataset in this project, including the finalized one:
+Below is information on each dataset and the packages used in this project:

 #### The OpenWeather API
 The original dataset of the 8 day forecast includes: